 * We sometimes use affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our disclosure for more info.

-This Creamy Pan Fried Pesto Chicken Fettuccine is a quick and easy week night dish made with seasonal vegetables, fresh cream and wholewheat pasta.
+This Creamy, Pan Fried Chicken Pesto Fettuccine is a quick and easy week night dish made with seasonal vegetables, fresh cream and wholewheat pasta.
 As easy mid week meals go, this one doesn’t get a lot easier.
 If you like pesto, you’ll love this quick and healthy pasta dish.

-Firstly, this is my basic creamy pesto pasta.
+This is my basic creamy pesto pasta.
 It is extremely versatile and you can add any combination of vegetables or meat to mix it up.

 I make this recipe with fresh ingredients, minus the Fettuccine, which 9 times out of 10 I buy dried.
 It can be quite hard to find a good variety of fresh Wholemeal pasta where I live, so buying dried pasta means there’s usually a ready supply in my pantry.